Limahl: Solo career

 After leaving the band, Limahl launched a solo career, achieving hits with "Only for Love" (UK No. 16) in 1983, and with "The NeverEnding Story" (UK No. 4) in 1984.
 The latter was the title theme from the film The NeverEnding Story, composed by Giorgio Moroder.
 The English version featured backing vocals by Beth Andersen.
 The single reached the Top 5 in several countries and was number one in Spain, Sweden, and Norway.

-His début album, 1984's Don't Suppose..., was a commercial failure in the UK, peaking at No. 63.
+His debut album, 1984's Don't Suppose..., was a commercial failure in the UK, peaking at No. 63.
 It was better received in continental Europe, where it topped the Norwegian album chart and reached the Top 10 in Austria, Sweden and Switzerland.

 Following this, Limahl released two more albums: Colour All My Days in 1986 and Love Is Blind in 1992, both of which failed to chart in the UK but found moderate success in Italy, Spain, and Germany.

 In 1988, he was signed to Arista Records by Clive Davis in New York City.
-Six songs were recorded at a cost of $250,000, but Davis dropped Limahl from the label soon afterward.
+Six songs were recorded at a cost of $250,000, but Davis dropped Limahl from the label soon afterwards.